SCPF-Judicial/legislation/docs/supreme/foundation_policies/general_policies.md

 :::

 ## Article 1 - Executive Orders & Directives
 The Office of the Administrator retains the right to issue executive orders.
-In addition to this, the Ethics Committee has the right to issue directives.
-Executive orders and directives can, by immediate order, regulate, change or implement new procedures to the ways the Foundation operates.
-Below, you will find all orders and directives that are currently in effect.
+Executive orders can, by immediate order, regulate, change or implement new procedures to the ways the Foundation operates.
+Below, you will find all orders that are currently in effect.

 - [Executive Order #1](https://docs.google.com/document/d/1pJ3Hr8rENBy_MuX5ZfwBA2Ov4kroL_iQ7zhArOY2LEI)
 - [Executive Order #8](https://docs.google.com/document/d/14sTwvfw_mHmJiql1cJawMefsyqncf7PDgy_bibeOLlA)